estraight99/CS400-aTeam/README.md

 * At the end of the day, Quming Wang joined the team and designed the graphics for different types of location in the game.

 ### Between the Second Meeting and the Due Date (April 29th, 2019 to May 2nd, 2019)
-* Dung Viet Bui improved his algorithm by using a LinkedList instead of a PriorityQueue in the Dijkstra algorithm.
+* Dung Viet Bui improved his algorithm by using a LinkedList instead of a PriorityQueue in the Dijkstra's algorithm.
 The path finding speed in the worst case in the biggest map decreased from ~2 seconds to less than 1 second.
 * Eli Straight and Yuanbo Zhang performed some testing process and documented the code.

 ## The Algorithm